 3. Ideal for limited-focus learning: Microlearning videos don’t demand extensive focus, which makes them a popular training medium of choice, especially for busy professionals.

-Additionally, because they are simpler to produce and easier to host/launch, micro video learning is a highly effective strategy to include as part of any corporate learning program.
+Additionally, because they are simpler to produce and easier to host/launch, micro video learning is a highly effective strategy to include as part of any corporate learning programme.

 1. Subject matter experts (SMEs) can provide content and video themselves: Rather than piecing together video content yourself, work with experts in the field.
 Get SMEs to create small-footprint video content on topics of interest related to your courses.